ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 In the image below, the client certificates (HR, localcluster.client.certificate, Project Managers) have different **security clearance** and **database permissions** configurations.
 This is done to give admins the ability to protect the contents of their databases by customizing permissions.

-For example, if an application user should have read/write but not admin access over the HR database, while project managers should have operator permissions on all databases, you can grant different [access levels](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) by using different client certificates, each with its own set of permissions.
+For example, if an application user should have read/write but not admin access over a certain database, while project managers should have operator permissions on all databases, you can grant different [access levels](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) by using different client certificates, each with its own set of permissions.